 CONTACT: For any general volunteer enquiries, or for clarification of the volunteer process please contact the volunteer coordinator at firstname.lastname@example.org

-From 1 May, look for the link on this website’s sidebar.
+From 1 May, look for the link to the E.O.I on this website’s sidebar.